 How to Book the Chichen Itza Tour from Playa del Carmen

-There are many Chichen Itza tours from Playa del Carmen, but after some research, we decided to book the tour on Get Your Guide.
+There are many Chichen Itza tours from Playa del Carmen, but after some research, I decided to book this tour on Get Your Guide.
 Many tours offer the same experience visiting Chichen Itza and a nearby cenote, and Get Your Guide had the best prices with the highest reviews.
 Another similar tour option I was considering was the Xichen Tour by Xcaret.
 This was an all inclusive tour but unfortunately we were not able to book last minute.

 How much does the Chichen Itza tour cost?